LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 .so file and place it in /gegl-04/plugins.
 Click build_linux.sh to compile on Linux.

+## Previews

+GEGL Effects blue text, black outline, black shadow, and linear light white inner glow.
 ![image preview](GE.png )

+GEGL Effects green text, pink outline, bevel, black shadow
 ![image preview](effects4.png )

+GEGL Bevel on its own with the multiply blend mode (Note this is a Windows XP theme for Linux)
 ![image preview](bevel_preview.png )

+GEGL Inner Glow on its own with the Overlay blend mode
 ![image preview](innerglow_preview.png )

 ## Quick Guide